 Let’s say you know that 5 p.m is a huge time for surge pricing as everyone is leaving work.

-Log out of the app 15 minutes before since that reduces the number of drivers, hence increasing the surge fare and you won’t get a request right before the surge pricing, so you won’t be missing out on it.
+Log out of the app 15 minutes before since that reduces the number of drivers, hence increasing the surge fare.
+Plus, you won’t get a request right before the surge pricing kicks in, so you won’t be missing out on the higher fares.

-4. Stay in one place when you’re waiting for a request
+5. Stay in one place when you’re waiting for a request.

 This is one of the most important Uber tricks for drivers.